An oldie but a goodie — from November 2019…

 Tubers, Grab Your Passports!

-The other thing that differentiates yams is that they considered to be cosmopolitan, which according to Merriam-Webster, means they are free from national prejudices and provincial ideas.
+The other thing that differentiates yams is that they are considered to be cosmopolitan, which according to Merriam-Webster, means they have a skyline, are free from national prejudices, and enjoy a cocktail or two.
 That’s right.
 Yams–and I do mean the ones that started in Africa, not the West Indies (which are not near India, remember!)–yams are swingers!
 By the way, if you try to look up yams and cosmopolitan, you get twelve recipes for things that are NOT YAMS, and one article in Cosmopolitan about how Idris Elba wants you to pound his yams, which is a bit cheeky.
 But at least Idris is talking about actual Yams.

 Because the true yams, the monocots, the stem tubers, the ones that are like grasses and not like tomatoes, were born in Africa.
 Yams can trace their ancestry back to the West Niger River Basin, 10,000 years ago.
 You can tell by looking at these yamma-jammas that a single one could probably feed a family of six.
 You could also see from that map above that yams propagated more widely than their potatoey distant cousins, since there are now native species of yams across most of the world.
 That’s what makes them true cosmopolitan.